 As a result, we elected to conduct a limited review, providing an update of our current strategy and progress to date.
-In addition, any new BTP initiatives such as County Lines, are now reflected in our proposals.
+In addition, new BTP initiatives, such as County Lines and plans to start greening the vehicle fleet are now reflected in our proposals.